insait-institute/sabermath/docs/experiment-instructions.md

 python scripts/report_experiments.py instructions instructions-statement-full
 ```

-Several arms in one invocation share the loaded model.
+Several instructions in one invocation share the loaded model.
 Reporting needs no GPU
 and no downloads.

 A 32B reranker will not finish 1000 queries in one sitting; run it sharded and